The problem with Privilege and Fighting for Equal Pay

 Sandberg, S. "Why we have too few women leaders."
 Ted.com. https://www.ted.com/talks/sheryl_sandberg_why_we_have_too_few_women_leaders

-Sheryl Sandberg explains that there are three main reasons as to why we have don’t have enough leaders that are women in the workforce.
+Sheryl Sandberg explains in her Ted Talk that there are three main reasons as to why we have don’t have enough leaders that are women in the workforce.
 Across the world in every type of industry, the number of women leaders compared to men are extremely low and they are not changing for the better.
 Sheryl claims that there are three things that individuals can do to help women become leaders in the workforce.
 The first is for women to “sit at the table”; studies have shown that women lack a sense of confidence in their abilities, they always justify the reason for their success while men embrace it.
 Women find it difficult to negotiate their salaries as opposed to men.
 They must find it in themselves to strive for what they want by not sitting at the side tables during meetings.
 The 2nd thing women must do is “make your partner a real partner”.
 Over the past several years there has been more progress done in the workforce than in the household.
 Making household work more equal between a women and her partner gives her more room to further her career while still being a mother.
 The third is “ don't leave before your leaving” , this means that women shouldn't start to make decisions based on being a mother before they even get married or are pregnant.
 Doing this stops women from advancing in their fields which makes it less convincing for them to not go back when the maternity leave is over.
 Her conclusion is that women must be more empowered at work and men should be more empowered at home.

 Are Successful Women Really Less Likable Than Successful Men?